Welcome To The

 present their application, in person, at a board meeting.
 It

 help speed up the process.
-See Joe Gick when you arrive.
+See the membership secretary when you arrive.

 MEMBERSHIP MEETINGS